-Despite my financial planning background, we had trouble predicting what our new lifestyle would cost, and thus how much money we needed.
-(Remember, back in 2006, long-term/lifestyle travel wasn’t as popular, so there weren’t many resources out there to help us figure things like the cost of living out).
+We didn’t know how to travel long term.
+Despite my financial planning background, we had trouble predicting what our new lifestyle would cost, and thus how to create a travel budget.
+(Remember, back in 2006, long-term/lifestyle travel wasn’t as popular, so there weren’t many resources out there like travel calculators to help us figure things like the cost of living out).

 So we threw our hands up and just took a leap of faith, figuring we’d learn how to swim once we were in the water.